Soteria (psychiatric treatment): History

 The original Soteria Research Project was founded by psychiatrist Loren Mosher in San Jose, California, in 1971.
 A replication facility ("Emanon") opened in 1974 in another suburban San Francisco Bay Area city.
-Loren Mosher was influenced by the philosophy of moral treatment, previous experimental therapeutic communities (such as the Fairweather Lodges), the work of Harry Stack Sullivan, and Freudian psychoanalysis.
-The name Soteria comes from the Greek Σωτηρία for "salvation" or "deliverance" (see Soter).
+Mosher was influenced by the philosophy of moral treatment, previous experimental therapeutic communities (such as the Fairweather Lodges), the work of Harry Stack Sullivan, and Freudian psychoanalysis.

-Mosher's first Soteria house specifically selected unmarried subjects between the ages of 18 and 30 who had recently been diagnosed as meeting the DSM-II criteria for schizophrenia.
+Mosher's first Soteria house specifically selected unmarried patients between the ages of 18 and 30 who had recently been diagnosed with schizophrenia according to DSM-2 criteria.
 Staff members at the house were encouraged to treat residents as peers and to share household chores.
 The program was designed to create a quiet, calming environment that respected and tolerated individual differences and autonomy.
-There was also an ethos of shared responsibility for the running of the house and playing a part in a mutually-supportive community, with the distinction between experts and non-experts downplayed (similar to therapeutic communities).
-Psychotropic medications, including anti-psychotics, were not completely rejected and were used in some circumstances.
+There was also an ethos of shared responsibility in running the house and in playing a part in the mutually-supportive community, where the distinction between experts and non-experts was downplayed (similar to therapeutic communities).
+Though the model calls for no use of psychiatric medication, in practice, they were not completely rejected and were used in some circumstances.
 The Soteria staff, compared to staff in other psychiatric services, were found to possess significantly more intuition, introversion, flexibility, and tolerance of altered states of consciousness.

-The Soteria project was admired by many professionals around the world who aspired to create mental health services based on a social model as opposed to a medical model.
-It was also heavily criticized as irresponsible or ineffective.
+However, the Soteria Research Project was also the subject of much controversy.
+One of the main critiques was that the project was withholding evidence-based treatment as it was based on invalid anti-medication and anti-disease models, which went against the widely accepted biopsychosocial model of disease.
+Some also questioned the reported efficacy of the treatment, noting that Mosher's definition of patient recovery was staying off of drugs, with no assessment of their symptoms.

 The US Soteria Project closed as a clinical program in 1983 due to lack of financial support, although it became the subject of research evaluation with competing claims and analysis.
 Second-generation US successors to the original Soteria house called Crossing Place are still active, although more focused on medication management.

-A first European near-replication of the original Soteria approach was implemented in 1984 in Bern, Switzerland, on a somewhat different conceptual basis.
-Three Soteria-like environments focused on longer rehabilitation were created in Sweden (Perris, 1989).

 Writing in 1999, Mosher described the core of Soteria as "the 24 hour a day application of interpersonal phenomenologic interventions by a nonprofessional staff, usually without neuroleptic drug treatment, in the context of a small, homelike, quiet, supportive, protective, and tolerant social environment."
 More recent adaptions sometimes employed professional staff.
 The Soteria approach has traditionally been applied to the treatment of those given a diagnosis of schizophrenia.

-Current Soteria work
+Current implementations

-Soteria or Soteria-based houses are currently run in Sweden, Finland, Germany, Switzerland, Hungary, the United States, as well as other countries.
+Soteria-based houses are currently run in Sweden, Finland, Germany, Switzerland, Hungary, the United States.

-"Soteria Bern" located in the center of Bern, began operations on May 1 1984, in a 12-room house surrounded with a garden.
-In the house, a maximum of 6—8 patients, and two nurses, can be accommodated.
+A first European near-replication of the original Soteria house was implemented in Bern, Switzerland, on May 1, 1984.
+However, the Bern approach differs from Mosher's original project in that it does not adopt the same anti-medical stance, using a consensual low-dose anti-psychotic treatment and including psychiatric staff.

-The following criteria was required for patients to be admitted:
+The following criteria were required for patients to be admitted: